-Claim terms are typically given their ordinary and customary meanings as would have been understood by a POSITA at the time of the invention, having taken into consideration the language of the claims, the specification, and the prosecution history of record.
+Claim terms are typically given their ordinary and customary meanings as would have been understood by a POSITA at the time of the invention.
 Phillips v.
-AWH Corp., 415 F.3d 1303, 1312-16 (Fed.
+AWH Corp., 415 F.3d 1303, 1312-16, (Fed.
 Cir.
 2005) (en banc).
 When, as here, claim terms have been construed by a district court, those constructions are properly considered during an IPR.
 37 C.F.R. § 42.100(b).
 In the QXMedical Litigation, Patent Owner stipulated to the following constructions: